ebarroso2214/Milestone-Project1/README.md

 The pseudocode should describe in plain, simple language the logic of the game.
 Describe the logic involved in player decisions.
-  - What are the choices available to the player? moveForward, moveBackward, playerStop, playerJump
+  - What are the choices available to the player? moveLeft, moveRight,moveUp, moveDown
-  - What happens when the player makes a choice? moveForward will move the user forwards towards the end of the map when W key is pressed. moveBackward will move them closer to the start of the map when S key is pressed. moveLeft will move the player to the left when the A key is pressed moveRight will move the player to the right when the D key is pressed playerStop will stop the character from moving happen when no key is pressed.
+  - What happens when the player makes a choice? moveUp will move the user forwards towards the top of the map when W key is pressed. moveDown will move them closer to the start of the map when S key is pressed. moveLeft will move the player to the left when the A key is pressed moveRight will move the player to the right when the D key is pressed playerStop will stop the character from moving happen when no key is pressed.